nuuuwan/news_lk3_data/README.md

 *2025-07-28 12:56:00* · [`adaderanalk`](https://www.adaderana.lk/news/110914/sri-lankas-exports-surge-to-usd-83-billion-in-first-six-months-of-2025) · `en`

-Sri Lanka’s export sector demonstrated remarkable resilience and steady progress during the first six months of 2025, with total exports reaching US$ 8,337.86 million, marking a robust 6.70 % growth compared to the same period in 2024., the Central Bank of Sri Lanka said.
+Sri Lanka’s total exports during the first six months of 2025 have reached USD 8,337.86 million, marking a robust 6.70 % growth compared to the same period in 2024, the Central Bank of Sri Lanka (CBSL) has highlighted.

-Total exports, including both merchandise and services reached US$ 1,460.34 Mn in June 2025.
-This shows an impressive year-on-year growth of 8.73% over June 2024, highlighting the strength of Sri Lanka’s export sector and the effectiveness of ongoing strategies to broaden market reach and improve global competitiveness.
+Total exports, including both merchandise and services reached USD 1,460.34 million in June 2025.

+This is an impressive year-on-year growth of 8.73% over June 2024, highlighting the strength of Sri Lanka’s export sector and the effectiveness of ongoing strategies to broaden market reach and improve global competitiveness, the CBSL stated.

-In June 2025 alone, merchandise exports grew by 6.85 % year-on-year, reaching US$ 1,150.73 Mn, according to provisional data of Sri Lanka Customs including the estimates for Gems & Jewellery and Petroleum Products.
-For the period January to June 2025, merchandise exports totaled US$ 6,504.72 Mn, reflecting 5.86% increase compared to the same period in 2024.
+In June 2025 alone, merchandise exports grew by 6.85 % year-on-year, reaching USD 1,150.73 million, according to provisional data of Sri Lanka Customs including the estimates for Gems & Jewellery and Petroleum Products.

+For the period January to June 2025, merchandise exports totaled USD 6,504.72 million, reflecting 5.86% increase compared to the same period in 2024.

 ...